nextgis/nextgisweb/doc/internal/jsrealm.rst

 1. Compilation of modules to browser-compatible format using the Babel and CoreJS libraries.

-2. Automatic chunk generation and loading with Dojo AMD loader.

-3. Support of CSS imports like :code:`import "./resource.css"`.
+2. Support of CSS imports like :code:`import "./resource.css"`.

-The ``external`` module delivers prebuilt libraries which are primarily used by old-style JavaScript code.
-Dojo  (``dojo``, ``dijit``, ``dojox``), libraries are delivered by this module.
-Before NextGIS Web was integrated with Webpack and Node, these libraries were included in NextGIS Web source tree.

 The ``stylesheet`` module delivers compiled Less stylesheets and some fonts which are installed from NPM registry.
 Previously fonts were also included in